cschech/CBSD/README.md

 # Abstract

 Every time a new version ("release" in OpenBSD parlance) of Unix is created, it needs to be stamped as authentic, otherwise it's just a glorified computer worm susceptible to attack as indicated by Paul Karger (the topic of Dennis Richie's popular ACM lecture) masquerading as an operating system that people are trying to do genetic engineering (or perhaps hopelessly, analysis) on.
+To avoid digressions into "trust of trust" this needs to be treated as a systems engineering, computer security, and supply chain problem and a technical computing problem simultaneously, and given an interdisciplinary treatment, as the Unix kernel (as traditionally implemented) defines the entire security domain of a running system[1].

 This avoids a circular specification of the operating system where it is defined as its implementation, which in the case of the OpenBSD kernel link kit, is ELF machine code.
 The problem of inversion from the ELF machine code back to the C source code is in general undecidable as the Post correspondence problem is very well-understood (https://www.cis.upenn.edu/~jean/gbooks/PCPh04.pdf).
 Furthermore, the existing C compiler also lacks type information inside its intermediate representation, and payloads (of course) may be arbitrarily encoded inside or outside the kernel.